 The differences between street work and indoor work arise for familiar reasons.
 Street sex workers typically come from worse socio-economic conditions, and are more likely to have psychological and drug-related problems.
 They are more likely to come to sex work out of desperation than from genuinely euvoluntary choice.
 But “more likely” does not mean “necessarily in every case”.
 Individual circumstances are unique.
 Laura Agustin demonstrates this vividly with interviews of hard-scrabble migrant sex workers in Europe, many of whom express such “privileged class” motivations as wanderlust and adventure.
 Even with sex workers who have come from adverse conditions, disdain and interference are counterproductive.
 Sex work is a choice, even when background conditions are dire, and refusing to recognize that choice for what it is robs street sex workers of their agency.

-Elizabeth Anderson contrasts pity with compassion.
+The philosopher Elizabeth Anderson contrasts pity with compassion.

 One might argue that the concern expressed by equality of fortune is simple humanitarian compassion, not contemptuous pity.
 We must be clear about the difference.
 Compassion is based on an awareness of suffering, an intrinsic condition of a person.
 Pity, by contrast, is aroused by a comparison of the observer’s condition with the condition of the object of pity.
 Its characteristic judgment is not “she is badly off” but “she is worse off than me.”
 When the conditions being compared are internal states in which people take pride, pity’s thought is “she is sadly inferior to me.”
 Compassion and pity can both move a person to act benevolently, but only pity is condescending.